DrPouyaSaraei/BioSuite-NG-anonymous-/README.md

 ## DISCLAIMER

 This program is **not destined for clinical use**.
-Neither the developer nor Ahvaz Jundishapur University of Medical Sciences (AJUMS) can be held responsible for any issue arising from using this software for the treatment of patients.
 The final clinical decision always lies with the clinician in charge of the case.

 ## Status